Modeling and forecasting subnational age distribution of death counts: Introduction

 Our paper is structured as follows.
 In Section~\ref{sec:2}, we describe our motivating data set and introduce a series of image plots for displaying important features in HDFTS.
 In Section~\ref{sec:3}, we present the CDF transformations.
-Within the CDF transformation, we consider a number of forecasting methods in Section~\ref{sec:4} to model and forecast unconstrained functional time-series data.
+Within the CDF transformation, we consider a number of forecasting methods in Section~\ref{sec:4} to model and forecast unconstrained functional time series (FTS) data.
 In Section~\ref{sec:5}, we propose two general strategies for constructing pointwise prediction intervals for the age distribution of death counts.
-In Section~\ref{sec:6}, we evaluate and compare point forecast accuracy using the Kullback-Leibler divergence (KLD) and Jensen-Shannon divergence (JSD), and interval forecast accuracy using the coverage probability difference (CPD) and interval score.
-Section~\ref{sec:7} concludes with some ideas on how the methodology presented can be further extended.
+In Section~\ref{sec:6}, we evaluate and compare point forecast accuracy using the Kullback-Leibler divergence (KLD) and Jensen-Shannon divergence (JSD), and interval forecast accuracy using the coverage probability difference (CPD) and mean interval score.
+We show a relationship between life-table death count and survival probability and life expectancy.
+We present a model diagnostic analysis using functional analysis of variance.
+Section~\ref{sec:7} concludes with discussion of how the methodology presented can be extended.